SamueleD98/assignment_1/README.md

   - Plan.action: It defines the goal and results concerning motion planning
   - Control.action: It defines the goal and results concerning motion controlling
 - launcher --> ROS launchers
+  - armor.launch: just run the armor server
+  - system.launch: main launcher, use this
+  - debug.launch: as the main one but the parameters are set for testing the system limits
 - msg --> messages' structure
   - Point.msg: It is the message representing a 2D point
 - ontology --> .owl files